vuthede/zalo-hit-song-prediction/README.md

 `utils.py`.
 Some helper functions

-# Some key ideas
+# Some key ideas in our solution

++ Parsed mp3 metadata strings into various binary flags which seem to show relationship with rank, an example being isBeat whereby 'beat' tagged albums tends to result in worse rank.
++ Realised that the release time for a given album often had the same corresponding second, and thus by grouping songs by release time we are able to produce a powerful feature describing the album
+--> We used label encoding for a lot of these large categorical features.
+We discovered the artist id feature seemed to be encoding some information about how old the artist is (likely created in order of artist reaching Zalo).
+As, intuitively, very old artists are less likely to be top hits, and label encoding keeps this ordering, the decision tree-based model we were using could take advantage of this 'hidden' information.
 + Using lightgbm model with 10 folds
-+ Split dataset by album instead of by label (ranks)
++ Split dataset by album instead of by label (ranks) then weight loss by rank to account for small class imbalance
 + Using target encoding using album, artist and ranks information.
-Baased on the fact the songs with the same album and artist tend to have the same rank.
+Based on the fact the songs with the same album and artist tend to have the same rank.

+# Things we tried that didn't work out

++ Adding in features generated from short clip of the raw audio using the fantastic essentia library MusicExtractor function.
+Lightgbm mostly ignored them relative to our final features
++ We made some models training exclusively on the lyrics (Hashed) and got RMSE around 3.5, then tried adding this model's rank predicton as a feature.
+Sometimes saw small improvement, but sometimes not, so ran out of time to incorporate it to final model.
++ Did extensive hyperparameter sweep using hyperopt but didn't get much improvement compared to manual tuning
++ We ran out of time to incorporate a kNN model, this should have help for cases where test data has duplicate (or almost duplicate) songs to the training data